nomp-org/libnomp/README.md

 ./lninstall
 ```

-Use `lnrun` to open the user documentation locally, To open the documentation in chrome,
+Use `lnrun` to open the user documentation locally.
+To open the documentation in chrome,

 ```bash
 lnrun docs